On the derived category of 1-motives: The derived category of -motives

+\begin{proof} The presheaf defined by $G$ on $\Sm(k)$ is an \'etale sheaf since $G$ is smooth; the claim then follows from a small extension of Yoneda's lemma (to allow for smooth group schemes locally of finite type). \end{proof}

-Let $G$ be a commutative $k$-group scheme.
-We shall denote by $\uG$ the associated \'etale sheaf of abelian groups.
-In fact, under a minor assumption, $\uG$ is an \emph{\'etale sheaf with transfers}, as explained by Spie\ss-Szamuely \cite[Proof of Lemma 3.2]{spsz}, \cf also Orgogozo \cite[3.1.2]{OR}.
+In fact, under a minor assumption, $\uG$ is an \'etale sheaf with transfers, as explained by Spie\ss-Szamuely \cite[Proof of Lemma 3.2]{spsz}, \cf also Orgogozo \cite[3.1.2]{OR}.
 Both references use symmetric powers, hence deal only with smooth quasi-projective varieties.
-Here is a cheap way to extend their construction to arbitrary smooth varieties: this avoids to have to prove that $\DM_\gm^\eff(k)$ may be presented in terms of smooth quasi-projective varieties, \cf \cite[beg. of \S 1]{OR}.
+Here is a cheap way to extend their construction to arbitrary smooth varieties.

-\begin{lemma} Suppose that the neutral component $G^0$ is quasi-pro\-jec\-tive.
-Then the \'etale sheaf $\uG$ is provided with a canonical structure of presheaf with transfers.
-Moreover, if $G^0$ is a semi-abelian variety, then $\uG$ is homotopy invariant. \end{lemma}
+\begin{lemma} For $G\in \cG^*$, the \'etale sheaf $\uG$ is provided with a canonical structure of presheaf with transfers.
+Moreover, if $G'$ is a semi-abelian variety, then $\uG$ is homotopy invariant (see Definition \ref{dD.1} below). \end{lemma}